Midohajhouj/NetSentinel/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve NetSentinel.
+Feel free to open issues or submit pull requests to improve NetDefender.

 ---